opentripplanner/OpenTripPlanner/ISSUE_TEMPLATE/ADR.md

 ### Description
-*One or two sentences witch goes into the [Architectural Decision Records](../ADRs.md) document later*
+*One or two sentences which goes into the [Architectural Decision Records](../ADRs.md) document later*

 ### Context and Problem Statement